Esther (1999 film): Plot

-Hadassah (Louise Lombard), a beautiful Jewish girl, lives with her cousin (and legal guardian) Mordechai (F. Murray Abraham) in Shushan, the capital of Persia.
-After King Ahasuerus (Thomas Kretschmann) deposes Queen Vashti (Ornella Muti) for her refusal to obey his decree, he is advised to choose a new queen.
-Guards then search his entire kingdom for worthy candidates, taking them from their homes by force and removing them to the palace.
+Hadassah, a beautiful Jewish girl, lives with her cousin (and legal guardian) Mordechai in Shushan, the capital of Persia.
+After King Ahasuerus deposes Queen Vashti for her refusal to obey him, he is advised to choose a new queen.
+Guards then search the entire kingdom for worthy candidates, taking them from their homes by force to the palace.
 Mordecai attempts to hide Hadassah but she is captured by the guards.
-For her protection and at the insistence of her cousin Mordechai, Hadassah changes her name to Esther, meaning "hidden".
-Esther and the rest of the young women are taken to the first harem, where they are placed under the custody of Haggai, a royal eunuch and chief caretaker of the harem.
+For her protection and at the insistence of Mordechai, Hadassah changes her name to Esther, meaning "hidden".
+Esther and the rest of the young women are taken to the first harem, where they are placed under the custody of Haggai, a royal eunuch and chief custodian of the harem.

-Meanwhile, Haman, another royal advisor (Jürgen Prochnow) rises to power and favor of the king.
-Memuchan (Umberto Orsini), a trusted chamberlain of the king, is wary of Haman's ambition.
-Mordechai also makes an enemy of Haman, due to Mordechai's refusal to kneel and show Haman deference as others in the kingdom do.
+Meanwhile, Haman, another royal advisor rises to power and the favor of the king.
+Memuchan, a trusted chamberlain of the king, is wary of Haman's ambition.
+Mordechai also makes an enemy of Haman, due to Mordechai's refusal to bow to Haman as others do.
 Haman plots revenge on Mordechai.

-After a time of purification, it is time for Esther and the other women to present themselves to the king for one night.
-The king falls in love with Esther and crowns her queen.
-Sometime later, Mordecai hears a plot that two of the king's guards, Bigthan and Teresh, are plotting against the king and reports to Esther.
-Esther then exposes the plot to the king, and the men are sentenced to death.
+After a time of purification, it is time for Esther and the other women to present themselves to the king for one night each.
+After spending the night with Esther, the King falls in love with her and crowns her queen.
+Sometime later, Mordecai overhears a plot by two of the king's guards, Bigthan and Teresh, against the king and reports this to Esther.
+Esther exposes the plot to the king, and the men are sentenced to death.